Social Anxiety

 Women, on the other hand, have a greater propensity to be more open with their feelings and to seek help.
 While this does not take away any anguish they are experiencing, it does help accelerate their recovery.
 Social anxiety that is not treated can lead to other more complicated and dehumanizing mental health issues such as agoraphobia.

-According to the Anxiety and Depression Association of America CBD oil is legal in Arizona and it can help, did you know some people stop going into situations because of a fear of being overwhelmed by anxiety and not being able to escape or get help.
+According to the Anxiety and Depression Association of America, some people stop going into situations because of a fear of being overwhelmed by anxiety and not being able to escape or get help.
 These people have agoraphobia, and they typically avoid places where they feel immediate escape might be difficult, such as shopping malls, public transportation, and other open places like parking lots or enclosed places like theaters.

 Agoraphobia is particularly common in people with panic disorder, which can feel like immense dread and lead to difficulty breathing, chest pain, and confusion.